-Air Monitoring Group S Supervisor Potential Designates Field or Plant Personnel / Contract SME Reports to Public Protection Branch Director Forms / Tools 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log, Public Information Scripts Role Responsibilities parties contracted to provide the service.
+Air Monitoring Group S Supervisor Potential Designates Field or Plant Personnel / Contract SME Reports to Public Protection Branch Director Forms / Tools 201 Incident Briefing Form, Incide Public Information Scripts 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log, Public Information Scripts Role Responsibilities parties contracted to provide the service.
 Multiple responders within the Public Protection Branch may also provide air monitoring results through their own personal monitors.
 The Air Quality Group is responsible for coordinating all these results and producing a single consolidated report.
 Monitoring Group, including any subcontracted third parties or mutual aid partners.
-Providing regular, consolidated reports to the Public Protection Branch Director on the results of activities of personnel within the Air Monitoring Group, including any subcontracted third parties or It is crucial that Air Monitors continuously update the Public Protection Branch Director with monitored Tracking vapor plumes (if required). results.
-If air monitoring readings show high levels of H_2S , SO_2 , or LEL the Public Protection Branch Director may need to initiate evacuation / shelter of additional residences, change the location of the roadblocks, or ignite the release.
-Monitoring Air Quality at the boundary of any urban centre potentially impacted by a release.
+Providing regular, consolidated reports to the Public Protection Branch Director on the results of Air Consolidated reports to the Public Protection Branch Director on the results of Air Consolidated reports. activities of personnel within the Air Monitoring Group, including any subcontracted third parties or It is crucial that Air Monitors continuously update the Public Protection Branch Director with monitored Tracking vapor plumes (if required).
+H 2 S, SO 2 , or LEL the Pul may need to initiate ev g readings show high levels of blic Protection Branch Director racuation / shelter of additional location of the roadblocks, or Monitoring Air Quality at the boundary of any urban centre potentially impacted by a release.
 See complete Role Guide for further details.
 Digital version is available at The Pipeline .
 Hard copies are available in the ICP.